Program Director - Psychiatry Residency Program

 Job Title: Program Director – Psychiatry Residency Program

-Texas College of Osteopathic Medicine (TCOM) at the University of North Texas Health Science Center at Fort Worth (HSC Fort Worth) is driven to change the way health care is delivered.
-As the oldest state-funded osteopathic medical school in Texas, TCOM excels through its innovative medical school curriculum, cutting-edge research, quality patient care, outstanding student performance, and response to community needs.
-TCOM continues to lead in training the next generation of physician leaders while expanding the frontiers of scientific discovery.
-In fact, TCOM-HSC Fort Worth graduates one of the highest percentages of primary care physicians in the nation and has received recognition both locally and nationally for its efforts to meet the needs of underserved populations.
-Located in the heart of Fort Worth’s Cultural District, HSC Fort Worth is one of the nation’s premier graduate academic medical centers, with more than 2,400 students and six schools that specialize in patient-centered education, research, and health care.
+Named a top-tier medical school for primary care by U.S. News & World Report, Texas College of Osteopathic Medicine (TCOM) at the University of North Texas Health Science Center (HSC) is a leader in training physicians skilled in comprehensive primary care and rural medicine.
+As the oldest state-funded osteopathic medical school in Texas, TCOM excels through its innovative medical school curriculum, cutting-edge research, quality patient care, outstanding student performance, and response to community needs while expanding the frontiers of scientific discovery.
+In fact, over 60 percent of TCOM’s graduates practice primary care medicine, helping reduce the shortage of physicians in our Texas communities.
+Located in the Fort Worth Cultural District, HSC is one of the nation’s premier graduate academic medical centers, with more than 2,400 students and six schools that specialize in patient-centered education, research, and health care.

 The Founding Program Director is responsible for the development, leadership, organization, operation, and general administration of the Psychiatry Residency Program sponsored by Texas College of Osteopathic Medicine.
 The Program Director will support and amplify our longstanding commitment to Graduate Medical Education (GME) by positioning the VA Health System-based Psychiatry Residency as a premier, community-based training program in North Texas and across the state.
 The anticipated launch date for the fully sponsored ACGME-accredited Psychiatry Residency Program is expected to begin July 2027 and will enroll a total of 12 residents.